lazywithclass/project-lamp/website/book/chapter2.markdown

 - bundle
 - index
 ---
-In this chapter, we incorporate the concepts we studied in the previous chapter to introduce the simplicity and benefit of writing *interpreters* in functional languages.
+In this chapter, we implement a basic interpreter in PureScript for a small programming language.
+This helps expand on the concepts we covered in the previous chapter while also providing a substantial example of writing code in functional languages.

 ### 1. The Big Picture
 The idea of interpreting is generally used in the context of translating one spoken language into another.
-As a computer program, an *interpreter* is essentially a program that translates one respresentation of data into another.
-Thus, before we can write an interpreter, we have to properly classify *what* kind of data representation we're interpreting and *how* to re-represent it.
+As a computer program, an *interpreter* is a program that translates one data respresentation into another.
+Before we can write an interpreter, we must first classify our data representation and determine *how* to re-represent it.

 #### a.
 We're Not in PureScript Anymore -- Representing the λ-calculus

 In the first chapter, we briefly went over the fundamental concepts of the λ-calculus.
-We now have the opportunity to go quite a bit more in depth into details of the calculus and explain what the calculus is actually designed to do.
-An effective way of doing this is to develop an interpreter for the λ-calculus!
-This not only gives us the experience of actually writing an interpreter but also a more holistic understanding of the λ-calculus itself.
+We now have the opportunity to go quite a bit more in depth into details of the calculus and show off what the calculus is designed to do.
+An effective way of doing this is to develop an interpreter for the untyped λ-calculus, which not only gives us the experience of actually writing an interpreter but also a more holistic understanding of the λ-calculus itself.

 As we mentioned earlier in this chapter, to write an interpreter, we must first classify the kind of data we're trying to interpret.
 Here, we have a few choices:

 1. Use a `String` to represent all λ-calculus expressions.
 2. Use our own *data type* to define distinct λ-calculus expressions.

 There are benefits and pitfalls in *both* methods of representing data.
 Since PureScript features a powerful type system and pattern matching, we would benefit more from choosing option `(2)`.
 The main pitfall of choosing option `(1)` is that individual `String` elements cannot be distinguished from each other in a type system--a `String` is *just* a `String`.
-This also has the unfortunate side-effect of disallowing the use of pattern matching.
-We can, however, start with representation `(1)`, then create a sort of *intermediary* interpreter (i.e., a *tokenizer*) to translate `String`s into a more convenient form of data (like `(2)`).
-For the sake of time, we opt to simply start with representation `(2)`.
+We can, however, start with representation `(1)`, then create a sort of *intermediary* interpreter (i.e., a *tokenizer*) to translate `String`s into a more convenient form of data, like `(2)`.
+For the sake of time, however, we opt to start with representation `(2)`.

+To represent the λ-calculus in PureScript, we use a data type definition.
 Representing the λ-calculus in terms of a PureScript data type is quite simple since the λ-calculus is comprised only of three expressions:
 ```haskell
 -- `type` is used for aliasing names
 type Name = String